jbouffard/geopyspark/docs/guides/layers.rst

 Stitching
 ^^^^^^^^^

-Using :meth:`~geopyspark.geotrellis.layer.TiledRasterLayer.stitch` will produce a single ``Tile`` by stitching together all of the tiles within the ``TiledRasterLayer``.
+Using ``stitch`` will produce a single ``Tile`` by stitching together all of the tiles within the ``TiledRasterLayer``.
 This can only be done with spatial layers, and is not recommended if the data contained within the layer is large, as it can cause a crash due to the size of the resulting ``Tile``.

 .. code:: python3